With the 2022 Formula 1 Season already teasing to be an exiting year for fans, we can’t help but look back at the events that transpired last year.

-While the title battle went down to the wire, almost every race on the way had its share of crashes, cars going over sausage kerbs, high-risk manoeuvres, slides and confusions.
+While the title battle went down to the wire, almost every race on the way had its share of crashes, cars going over sausage kerbs, high-risk manoeuvers, slides and confusions.

 Be it Williams’ George Russell’s crash and Lewis Hamilton’s car sliding at Imola or Max Verstappen’s epic tyre blow out at the Azerbaijan Grand Prix or underdogs like Alpine’s Esteban Ocon and McLaren’s Daniel Ricciardio winning the races, the 2021 season had high voltage moments all throughout.

-Here are some of the best moments from the 2021 Formula 1 season
+Here are some of the most notable moments from the 2021 Formula 1 season

 George Russell’s crash at Imola

 The Emilia-Romagna Grand Prix started with Lewis Hamilton suffering an epic slide, over the sausage kerbs and hitting a wall before returning to the track.
 It happened soon after Max Verstappen’s car touched Hamilton’s Mercedes and damaged its front wing.